samanvaya-panda/superset-ui/plugins/plugin-chart-column-chart/mannual/Column_Chart.md

 # Building an Echart column chart plugin in Apache Superset

 This is a follow-up document to the [Hello World](https://preset.io/blog/2020-07-02-hello-world/) plugin blog.
-After creating the new plugin, the directory structure of `plugin-chart-hello-world` would look something like this:
+After creating the new plugin, the directory structure of `plugin-chart-column-chart` would look something like this:

 ```